A class of knots with simple $SU(2)$ representations: Binary dihedral representations and the double branched cover

 In fact, $\pi$ takes purely imaginary quaternions to rotations with angle $\pi$, so elements of order 4 get mapped to elements of order 2.

-It is shown in \cite[Proposition 3.4]{Collin-Saveliev} (in a more general situation than the one we need here) that this is a double cover ramified along the binary dihedral representations.
-We outline the proof in this simplified content: The space $S^3 \setminus K$ has the homology of a circle, and therefore there is no obstruction in lifting any $SO(3)$ representation to a $SU(2)$ representation here.
+It is shown By Collin and Saveliev in \cite[Proposition 3.4]{Collin-Saveliev} (in a more general situation than the one we need here) that this map $\pi_*$ is a double cover ramified along the binary dihedral representations.
+(We outline the proof in this simplified context for the sake of completeness: The space $S^3 \setminus K$ has the homology of a circle, and therefore there is no obstruction in lifting any $SO(3)$ representation to a $SU(2)$ representation here.
 Therefore, the map $\pi_*$ is onto.
 The space $\Hom(G_K,\Z/2) \cong \Z/2$ acts on the space of $SU(2)$ representations, and any two differing by this action yield the same $SO(3)$ representation.
 Conversely, any two yielding the same $SO(3)$ representation differ by such a central representation.
 Therefore, the map is at most 2 to 1.
-One easily checks that the fixed points of this involution are precisely the binary dihedral representations.
+One easily checks that the fixed points of this involution are precisely the binary dihedral representations. )

 An intermediate conclusion is that $R(K,SU(2);\i)$ contains only binary dihedral representations if and only if $R(K,SO(3);I)$ contains only dihedral representations.
-On the other hand, as in $R(K,SO(3);I)$ meridians are mapped to elements of order 2, any such representation from $G_K$ to $SO(3)$ factors through $G_{K,m^2}$, hence $R(K,SU(2);\i)$ has only binary dihedral representations in $SU(2)$ if and only if the orbifold fundamental group $G_{K,m^2}$ has only dihedral representations in $SO(3)$. \\
+On the other hand, as in $R(K,SO(3);I)$ meridians are mapped to elements of order 2, any such representation from $G_K$ to $SO(3)$ factors through $G_{K,m^2}$.
+Hence $R(K,SU(2);\i)$ has only binary dihedral representations in $SU(2)$ if and only if the orbifold fundamental group $G_{K,m^2}$ has only dihedral representations in $SO(3)$. \\

 The orbifold fundamental group $G_{K,m^2}$ fits into a short exact sequence of groups

 as can be proved easily with the Seifert-van Kampen theorem.
 This sequence splits by mapping the non-trivial element of $\Z/2$ to the meridian $m$.
 Hence $G_{K,m^2}$ is a semi-direct product of $\Z/2$ acting on $\pi_1(\Sigma_2(K))$.